BruceRanger/MandArt/MandArt.docc/B2-Color.md

 ### Eyedropper

 An interesting and useful feature of the color picker is the eyedropper.
-Its near the lower-left of the color picker popup and looks like an eyedropper.
+It's near the lower-left of the color picker popup and looks like an eyedropper.
 If you click on its icon, the pointer changes to a circle with a small square in the middle.
 As you move the pointer around, you see a greatly magnified view of what's under it, either within the app or outside it.
 When you click again, the color under the pointer is selected.